Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

 Why it’s Important to Build a Savings Account

 Getting canceled as a travel nurse can put you in financially binding circumstances.
 For instance, if you pay a huge sum of money upfront for housing and now your landlord doesn’t want to give it back to you.
 Or if you have plane tickets that will need to be changed.
 No doubt getting canceled can take a huge hit on your bank account, and it isn’t just because you aren’t getting paid anymore.
 The bad news is that if you’re canceled, your travel nurse company has no incentive to help you out.
 You’ve stopped working, which means that they’ve stopped making money from the hospital, and there isn’t any safety net protecting us as travel nurses.
 That is why it’s incredibly important to seriously save money and start doing so immediately when you earn your first paycheck.
-For a complete guide on why it’s important to save money and how I do so, while also building a travel savings account, read my guide here.

 Decide Your Next Steps